Cisco Email Security

 3. Input the Password from the Cisco Email Security platform.
 Refer to Configuring Cisco Email Security to Work with D3 SOAR.

 4. Input the API Version.
 The default value is v2.0.Enable Password Vault: An optional feature that allows users to take the stored credentials from their own password vault.
-Please refer to the password vault connection guide if needed.
+Refer to the password vault connection guide if needed.

 Test the connection.